The Guardian’s Not the Booker prize shortlist 2017

 Phil Carradice, author and broadcaster

-Not Thomas – a novel about child neglect, love and hope told in the voice of a five-year-old – is published in paperback by Honno Press priced at £8.99 and is available from all good bookshops.
+Not Thomas – a story of child neglect, love and hope told in the voice of five-year-old Tomos – is published by Honno Press priced at £8.99 and is available from bookshops.
+Also available in paperback and on Kindle from Amazon.

 Buy from Honno Press